krishnadevz/krishnadevz.github.io/About.md

 * `little women` - Starring Timothee Chalamate, Emma Watson <333.
 * `call me by your name` - starring Timothee Chalamet <<<333, story about first love between Elio & Oliver.
 * `helvetica` - about development of one of the most used & loved typefaces all over the world especially(new york city).
+* `karwaan` - a movie about two friends sorting out some misunderstanding and then later one teenager joins them, nice movie.

 # favorite musicians & bands of all time
 * `the beatles` - john lennon <3333, sir paul, george harrison, ringostar.